Jsharifz/Jekyll-assn-1/index.md

 <br>
 <br>

-# Welcome to the funniest (sorta) site in ze world!
+# Welcome to Jokeathon!
+The hub for clown comedy congregation!
 ## If we don't make you get up from your chair, roll on the floor, and laught your intestines out, we will give you your money back...
 "Guaranteed"! *honk honk*
 #### "A clown makes you laugh it doesn't mean he knows how to perform a surgery."
 #### - Kambiz Shabankareh